Tough Hydrogels for biomedical applications

 Colloids in Liquid Crystals – Structure and Influence of External Fields

-Liquid crystals are anisotropic fluids with molecules arranged in a particular fashion; examples include nematic, semectic, hexagonal liquid crystals.
-Including colloidal particles leads to the self-assembly of the particles into sheets, rows etc. The work in the group aims to understands the conditions under which the particle self-assembly occurs and their influence on the overall flow properties.
+Liquid crystals (LCs) are anisotropic fluids with molecules arranged in a particular fashion; examples include nematic, smectic, hexagonal liquid crystals.
+The particles-in-Liquid Crystals composites have the capability to serve as the promising candidate for enhancing the inherent characteristics of the LCs which can open new avenues for sensing, display, and photochemical applications.
+The complexity and variety of hierarchical self-organized structures coupled with the high mechanical strength induced by the addition of the small fraction of colloidal or nanoparticles have continuously attracted the attention of the soft matter scientific community.
+Including colloidal particles leads to the self-assembly of the particles into sheets, rows, etc. The work in the group aims to understand the conditions under which particle self-assembly occurs and their influence on the overall flow properties.

 Concentrated Mineral Slurries